moonjukhim/AWS/200-DEVOPS/01.IntroToDevOps/README.md

 - DevOps Culture at Amazon: https://www.youtube.com/watch?v=mBU3AJ3j1rg
 - Using DevOps, Microservices, & Serverless to Accelerate Innovation: https://www.youtube.com/watch?v=eXl6Bumksnk
 - Moving to DevOps the Amazon Way: https://www.youtube.com/watch?v=Pvb74TlV8SA

+---

+"DevOps" 원칙 준수

+DevOps principles
+In short, the main principles of DevOps are automation, continuous delivery, and fast reaction to feedback.
+You can find a more detailed explanation of DevOps pillars in the CAMS acronym:

+- Culture represented by human communication, technical processes, and tools
+- Automation of processes
+- Measurement of KPIs
+- Sharing feedback, best practices, and knowledge